Regularity of Lie Groups: Precise Synopsis of the Results

 Theorem \ref{A} thus generalizes the well-known fact (cf.\ Theorem 2.14 in \cite{COS}) that a locally convex vector space is Mackey complete if each smooth (compactly supported) curve is Riemann integrable. \item Mackey completeness is exemplarily verified in Example \ref{opfdopdfpofddfop} for Banach Lie groups; and the setting considered in \cite{HGIA}. \end{itemize} \endgroup \begin{customrem}{I} The idea of the proof of Theorem \ref{A} is to construct some $\phi\in C^\infty([0,1],\mg)$ whose integral $\innt\phi$ is the limit of a (subsequence of a) given Mackey-Cauchy sequence $\{g_n\}_{n\in\NN}\subseteq G$.
 Roughly speaking, we will use \eqref{substi} to glue together smooth curves whose integrals equal $g_n^{-1}\cdot g_{n-1}$ via suitable bump functions.
-Here, it is important that (1.) a Mackey-Cauchy sequence converges \deff one of its subsequences converges, and (2.) passing to a subsequence if necessary, we can achieve that $\chart(g_n^{-1}\cdot g_{n-1})$ decreases suitably fast -- namely, uniformly for all seminorms: This ensures that the so-constructed $\phi$ is well defined and smooth at $1$ (where all of its derivatives must necessarily be zero). $\ddagger$ \end{customrem}
+Here, it is important that (1.) a Mackey-Cauchy sequence converges \deff one of its subsequences converges, and (2.) passing to a subsequence if necessary, we can achieve that $(\pp\cp\chart)(g_n^{-1}\cdot g_{n-1})$ decreases suitably fast -- namely, (up to a factor $\mackeyconst_\pp$) in the same way for all seminorms $\pp\in \SEM$: This ensures that the so-constructed $\phi$ is defined and smooth at $1$ (where all of its derivatives must necessarily be zero). $\ddagger$ \end{customrem}